-25 Concierge Medicine Industry Statistics and Trends, Updated for 2019.
+25 Concierge Medicine Industry Statistics and Trends, Updated for 2022!

-Concierge Medicine Industry Statistics In 2018-2019
+Concierge Medicine Industry Statistics In 2018-2022

-National Estimates on Growth and Numbers In 2018-2019
+National Estimates on Growth and Numbers In 2022

 Growth and/or Entry/Conversion Into Concierge Medicine

-We (Concierge Medicine Today, LLC., the industry trade publication) concur with other outside thought leaders, surveys, industry consultant observations and many industry thought leaders estimates that moderate and gradual growth continues in Concierge Medicine.
-Furthermore, industry consultants who assist many Physicians each year that desire to move into this business model, relay that they continue to field more and more physician inquiries from entrepreneurial-minded doctors (from across the U.S.) about their subscription-based or membership medicine business model(s) options which supports a moderate and conservative growth pace.
-Additionally, industry experts and observers also tell Concierge Medicine Today that they believe growth in the provision and implementation of private, subscription-based healthcare delivery services is between 3% to 6% each year and has been primarily in the areas of internal medicine, family medicine and today, certain specialties that have a routine, continuous patient base.
+We (Concierge Medicine Today, LLC., the industry trade publication) concur with other inside and outside thought leaders, surveys, industry consultant observations, physician sources and other industry leaders estimates that moderate and gradual growth continues in Concierge Medicine year after year.
+Furthermore, industry consultants who assist many Physicians each year that desire to move into this business model, relay that they continue to field more and more physician inquiries from entrepreneurial-minded doctors (from across the U.S.) about their subscription-based or membership medicine business model(s) options which supports the moderate and conservative growth pace we report.
+In conclusion, industry experts and observers also tell Concierge Medicine Today that they believe growth in the provision and implementation of private, subscription-based healthcare delivery services is between 3% to 7% each year and is primarily in the areas of internal medicine, family medicine and today, certain specialties that have a routine, continuous patient base.

-Top Concierge Medicine Industry Specialties In 2018-2019
+Top Concierge Medicine Industry Specialties In 2018-2022

 According to Concierge Medicine Today, LLC., the industry trade publication, a listing of the top 5 specialty areas for Concierge Medicine include:

 - Family Medicine: 32%

-- Internal Medicine Concierge Doctor: 23%
+- Internal Medicine: 23%

-- Osteopathic Concierge Doctor: 11%
+- Osteopathic Physician: 11%

-- Pediatric Concierge Doctor: 8%
+- Cardiology: 8%

-- Concierge Dentist: 5%
+- Pediatric: 5%

 Question: 10 Years After Opening Your Concierge Practice, Would You Say That You Are More or Less Satisfied Than Practicing In A Traditional Manner?